Check out this list of common questions to learn more about Chromebooks.

 Google works with manufacturers to keep Chromebooks affordable, and you don’t need to worry about the prices of most software.

-Instead, you can choose from the thousands of free apps from the Chrome Web Store for work and play.
+Instead, you can choose from the thousands of apps at no charge from the Chrome Web Store for work and play.

 Yes.
 You can use offline-ready apps to keep using a Chromebook when it’s not connected to the Internet.
 Below are some examples: